Retrobird Tech Tip...

 Here is an update from Barbara on her '04!
 It is running like new, with no problems so far, as of a few days ago.

 I just completed a terrific phone conversation with Martin ~ OUR5T8BIRD.
 He just told me that so far, he has not had the Coil On Plug problem with his '03 that others have had with the Retrobird.
-He also told me that the latest version of the COP's coils is the Model DG529.
+He also told me that the latest version of the COP's coils is the Motorcraft Model DG529 for about $48ea.
 So if you need to replace yours, make sure they do not sell you the older DG509 or DG515 units.
 Demand the newest one.

 DG509 DG515 DG529 02-05 Ford Thunderbird V8 3.9L Ignition Coil